OndrejHome/ansible.ha-cluster-lvm-rgmanager/README.md

               - name: 'lv_name5'
                 size: '200M'
       roles:
-         - { role: 'ondrejhome.ha-cluster-lvm' }
+         - { role: 'ondrejhome.ha-cluster-lvm-rgmanager' }

 Example playbook for clvm variant combined with tagging variant and creation of VGs/LVs for both clustered and tagging VGs.